wulfmann/vercel/README.md

 vercel.Domain.get('mydomain.com')
 ```

+## Guide

+You can view more information on working with this library in [the guide](/docs/guide).

 ## Resource Support

-See the [support table](/docs/supported-resources.md) for an up-to-date list of the API resources this library supports.
+See the [support table](/docs/supported-resources) for an up-to-date list of the API resources this library supports.

 If you'd like to see a resource support prioritized, [open an issue](https://github.com/wulfmann/vercel/issues/new/choose).